-The board of trustees consider that through their strategic planning and decision making in the year ended 31 August 2023 they have acted in a way that is most likely to promote the success of the charity for the benefit of its stakeholders as a whole.
+The board of trustees consider, both individually and together, that through their strategic planning and decision making, that they have acted in the way they consider, in good faith, would be most likely to promote the success of the charity for the benefit of its stakeholders as a whole (having regard to the stakeholders and matters set out in \$172(1)(a-f) of the Act) in the decisions taken during the year ended 31 August 2024.

 Throughout the trustees' report examples are given where the trustees continue to exercise their duties with regard to matters related to Section 172.

-For instance, in the public benefit section, the trustees confirm that they have taken into regard the impact of the Society's operations on the community.
+For instance, in the public benefit section, the trustees confirm that they have taken into regard the impact of the charity's operations on the community.